10 Best Hamams in Istanbul + Where to Eat After Your Bath

 2. Ayasofya Hürrem Sultan Hamamı

-This is another popular hammam that was built by the famous architect Mimar Sinan.
-This time it was at the request of Hürrem Sultan.
-This Turkish bath lies between Hagia Sophia and the Blue Mosque.
-It is also close to Topkapı Palace in the old city.
-This is also the only Turkish bath built on the ruins of an older bath: the Baths of Zeuxippus from the Byzantine era.
+This is another popular hammam that was built by the famous architect Mimar Sinan, this time at the request of Hürrem Sultan.
+The bath lies between Hagia Sophia and the Blue Mosque, close to Topkapı Palace in the old city.
+It is also the only Turkish bath built on the ruins of an older bath: the Baths of Zeuxippus from the Byzantine era.

 You can make a reservation at Ayasofya Hürrem Sultan Hamamı here.